matteyas/cmd-config/README.md

 ls          - alias for dir
-xc [args]   - alias for xcopy /C /R /E /Y [args], generates logs for stderr and stdout get [file]  - copies [file] to the scripts home directory (clone directory) home        - jumps to script home directory (saves prior path, see the next command) back        - jumps back to the path in which the home command was issued
+xc [args]   - alias for xcopy /C /R /E /Y [args], generates logs for stderr and stdout get [file]  - copies [file] to the scripts home directory (clone directory)
 ```
 ### less common though useful commands
 ```